 How to Claim the Credit

 Page 8 of the instructions for Form K-40, the Kansas Individual Income Tax Return, provides a worksheet that walks you through the calculations to determine the exact amount of your credit.
-Simply enter the amount on line 16 of the return when you're finished.
+Simply enter the amount on line 17 of the return when you're finished.

 You’ll need to know the amount of your federal earned income credit to complete the worksheet.
 If you’re filing your Kansas return first, so you don’t yet know the amount of your federal EITC, the Kansas Department of Revenue recommends filing your state return without claiming the credit.
 Pay any taxes that may be due.

 Then, when you file your federal return and know the amount of your federal credit, you can file an amended Kansas tax return to claim the earned income credit at that time.

 Tax Policy Center.
 "How Do State Earned Income Tax Credits Work?"
 Accessed Oct.
 10, 2019.

 University of Kansas School of Law.
 "The Kansas Earned Income Tax Credit (EITC)," Page 11.
 Accessed Oct.
 10, 2019.